Noah Hamilton Rose, famous Menardville photographer and 1937 Presidio photo

 The Rose family came to Menardville in 1884 and at the age of 14 in 1888 Noah began working as an apprentice in the office of the Menardville Monitor working for William Columbus Redman.
 This is where Rose began his self-taught photography career and took many early-day Menard county photos.
 There are many originals still being viewed today.

-Buddy’s mother, Laverne Bradford Wilkinson in center with bangs and short hair, age 11 at Menard Elementary School.
+My husband’s mother, Laverne Bradford Wilkinson, in center with bangs and short hair, age 11.
+One of the many Menard Elementary School students attending.

 Buddy’s father, Francis Lamar Wilkinson, photographer for Menard News